2021 Abu Dhabi Grand Prix: Race reactions and commentary

-Nicholas Latifi apologised for causing the crash, which led to the controversial safety car period.
+Latifi apologised for causing the crash which led to the controversial safety car period.
 Latifi stated that he received abuse and death threats from some fans on social media.
 Latifi subsequently issued a statement condemning the online abuse he received.
 Latifi stated that he had received messages of support from Hamilton and that he had to be accompanied by additional personal security when attending events ahead of the 2022 season.
 He also confirmed personal plans to highlight the effect on mental health that online abuse can have on people, following his own personal research into the subject.
 Masi has also been subject to social media abuse and death threats as a result of the race controversy.

 On 11 January 2022, the BBC reported that Hamilton was considering his future in the sport pending the outcome of FIA's upcoming report into the events of the race with the Formula One paddock expecting the FIA to take significant action as a result of the race, including the replacement of Masi as FIA race director, with Hamilton ultimately staying in the sport.
 According to BBC journalist Benson, Masi had "failed to apply the rules correctly in two different ways" and that Mercedes denied claims that they dropped their post race appeal after being assured that Masi would step down or be removed from his role.
 Formula One journalist Mark Hughes said Hamilton's silence since the race had echoes of Ayrton Senna's past feud with the governing body after the championship deciders in 1989 and 1990.
 Mitchell commented that the Abu Dhabi situation was just one part of wider dissatisfaction from teams with how the FIA had begun to apply regulations in the seasons following Masi's appointment in 2019.
 Meanwhile, on the subject of Hamilton potentially announcing a snap retirement, 1978 World Champion Mario Andretti believed the desire to try an win an eighth title would prove too hard to resist regardless of the outcome of the inquiry and that Hamilton would drive in the 2022 season and that Hamilton would be doing a "disservice" to himself if he did not race for another season.
-McLaren CEO Zak Brown said the sport should not just automatically assume that Hamilton is going to stay on in the sport for 2022, though Brown personally expected him to contest it.
+McLaren CEO Zak Brown said the sport should not just automatically assume that Hamilton was going to stay on in the sport for 2022, though Brown personally expected him to contest it.
 Brown also cited the Abu Dhabi controversy along with the last minute cancellation of the 2020 Australian Grand Prix and the handling of the running of the rain affected 2021 Belgian Grand Prix as signs or symptoms of the fact the FIA had shown itself to be suffering from organisational and rule-making problems for a significant period of time and urgently needed to be resolved.
 The 1997 World Champion Jacques Villeneuve opined that Hamilton was staying silent because he was trying to distance himself from Mercedes boss Toto Wolff and perhaps considering a career in the film industry.
 Hamilton subsequently broke his silence, continuing to race for the 2022 season.